Discovery of novel gene mutations in cerebellar ataxia

 Join the lab

-We are an enthusiastic group of people from different backgrounds, who all share our passion for science.
-Enquiries from motivated and talented students and post-docs to discuss available research projects and funding possibilities are always welcome.
+We are an enthusiastic group of people from diverse backgrounds, who are passionate about research into the 'little brain'and working together in a positive environment to advance science and make a difference.
+Enquiries from motivated students and post-docs to discuss available research projects and funding possibilities are always welcome.
 Get in touch

-Opportunities for DPhil/PhD projects in the Becker group are available through a number of graduate programmes:
+Opportunities for DPhil/PhD projects in the Becker group are available through a number of DPhil/PhD programmes:

 Outreach and Access